 That slower gear ratio actually plays right into the pattern of throwing a little swimbait like this, especially in an offshore situation where the fish are suspended.
 Often those fish will be 15 feet or so beneath the surface and I myself have to be super-focused in order to slow my retrieve down enough to get the bait down with the higher geared fishing reels I use.
 With the low gear ratio reels, the natural reeling speed that many anglers start out with will let the bait get down better where he or she will get more bites.

-Though there are several other baits that will work well for beginners as well, these five are a great place to start.
+Though there are several other popular bass fishing baits that will work well for beginners as well, these five are a great place to start.
 They can all be fished on fairly light and inexpensive gear that’s easy to use.
 They are all a little undersized so that they’ll help the amateur angler get as many bites as possible to help keep their attention.
 And, most of these baits have to be on the move so again, the angler has something to constantly to do.
 And throwing a couple topwaters into the mix, there’s a chance that their first trip, or first trip in a while, will result in the memory of a topwater explosion that will last a lifetime.